aosabook/500lines/async-web-server/writeup.md

 -We've got a table of them indexed by URI
 -and we've gone to pretty great lengths to make sure defining new ones is as close to painless as possible at the expense of implementation simplicity

-Ironically, after unrolling the above macros and understanding how they fit together, the rest of this is going to be a pretty straight-forward asynchronous server implementation.
+Ironically, after unrolling the above macro tower and understanding how they fit together, the rest of this is going to be a pretty straight-forward asynchronous server implementation.

 So, lets go back to the basics of asynchronous servers and work our way through the rest of the pattern.